axios/axios/README.md

 ## Config Defaults

-You can specify config defaults that will be applied to every request.
+You can specify config defaults that will be applied to each request.

 ### Global axios defaults